juanpc2018/Akai-S1000-Project/Floppy/readme.md

 https://github.com/keirf/FlashFloppy </br>
 https://hxc2001.com/store/ </br>

-but Gotek only read floppy image files. </br>
+but Gotek only Reads floppy image files, </br>
 and can store / emulate 999 floppy disks. </br>
 as long as the USB memory allows. </br>